 NYSE Alternext is a pan-European market designed specifically for small and medium-sized companies which may benefit from a market with less stringent listing requirements and innovative operating rules which Portuguese companies may access.
-In any case, a local platform in Portugal is to be created briefly.
+A local platform in Portugal was created in 2012.

-8.8 Costs of various types
+8.12 Costs of various types

-The costs of listing may vary considerably and, in general, include adviser fees (lawyers, accountants and financial intermediary), marketing and distribution costs and fees related to the application with the CMVM and Euronext Lisbon.
+The costs of listing may vary considerably and, in general, include adviser fees (legal advisors, accountants and financial intermediary), marketing and distribution costs and fees related to the application with the CMVM and Euronext Lisbon.